Running the Evaluation¶

 model = meta.load_model(**kwargs) # passed to model loader, e.g. SentenceTransformer

-This e.g. allows you to use all the inference optimization tricks from sentence-transformers.
-However in general you can always pass device.
+This e.g., allows you to use all the inference optimization tricks from sentence-transformers.
+However, in general, you can always pass device.

 model = meta.load_model(**kwargs)